SuperOfficeDocs/superoffice-docs/docs/mobile/superoffice-mobile/client-requirements.md

 # Requirements for SuperOffice Mobile CRM client

-SuperOffice Mobile is an application for iOS and Android to give you access to your CRM data on mobile devices.
+SuperOffice Mobile is an application for iOS and Android to give you access to your CRM data on mobile devices, for both SuperOffice Online and SuperOffice Onsite.

 ## SuperOffice